 3. Crushed Frozen Garlic

-This is definitely more work but if you manage your freezer well, it’s meant to be a go-to way of having sort-of fresh garlic during winter.
-Every year I get an email from someone telling me that that process has worked well.
-I’ve tried it but found it difficult because my freezer is full of our meat and loads of stock in various containers.
+This is definitely more work but if you manage your freezer well, it’s a good way of having sort-of fresh garlic during winter.
+Every year I get an email from someone telling me that they love using their freezer for their ‘winter’ garlic.